 - Public child or family services agencies

 - AmeriCorps or the Peace Corps

 - A not-for-profit organization that provides one of the following public services:

 - Public safety or emergency management

 - Public service for individuals with disabilities and the elderly

 - Public and school-based libraries

-Send the form to: Your servicer (the company that sends you the bills).
-If you don’t know who that is, you can go to the National Student Loan Data System (NSLDS®) to find out.
+Submit this form to your servicer (the company that sends you the bills).
+If you don't know who that is, you can go to the National Student Loan Data System (NSLDS®) to find out.

 Note: Your servicer may change after you file this form, because the U.S. Department of Education has assigned one servicer FedLoan Servicing (PHEAA) to work with all Public Service Loan Forgiveness candidates.